inBeat/inbeat-website/content/top-influencers/tiktok/yoga/canada/toronto/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In Toronto In 2023
+title: Top 10 Yoga TikTok Influencers In Toronto In 2024
 description: >-
-  Find top yoga TikTok influencers in Toronto in 2023.
+  Find top yoga TikTok influencers in Toronto in 2024.
 Most popular hashtags: #fyp #yoga #foryou #foryoupage.
 platform: TikTok
 hits: 8
 text_top: Identify the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat has 8 TikTok influencers like this in Toronto, Canada for you to work with.
+text_bottom: Our database holds 8 TikTok influencers like this in Toronto, Canada for you to pitch.
 profiles:
   - username: "lindsaynorriss"
     fullname: >-